-Chemicals in the kitchens may be stored in unlocked storage spaces.
-Children do not enter kitchen areas unless they are supervised.
+Chemicals in the kitchens may be stored in unlocked storage spaces, but only if children have zero access to the kitchen.

-The Maintenance Department manages the chemicals they use in a safe manner.
+The facilities department manages the chemicals they use in a safe manner.
 Only small quantities of chemicals, mostly one gallon or less, are stored in a maintenance shop or transported in maintenance vehicles for daily usage.
 Occasionally, five gallon buckets of wax or paint are staged in secure locations as they are needed.